cristian-5/Spin/ReadMe.md

 ## Code Contribution

-**Attention!** This project is currently under development and we only completed 30% of the total tasks.
-We are working on the *Virtual Machine* and on the *Quantum System*.
+**Attention!** This project is currently under development and we only completed 70% of the total tasks.
+We are now working on the *Quantum System*.

 **New Contributors are WELCOME**, so if you're a skilled dev feel free to contact me for joining our team.